aneeshkher/DevOps-HW3/README.md

 ## Screencast link
-Please [click here](https://youtu.be/uxE1HdNwbpY) to view the YouTube link.
-You will be redirected to YouTube.
+Please [click here](https://youtu.be/uxE1HdNwbpY) to view the YouTube video.

 ---